wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

 -   New Digital Property Requirements

-    -   Domains: new domains or subdomains are managed by the Digital Team.
+    -   Domains: new domains and subdomains are managed by the Digital Team.
 Domain names should comply with our domain naming guidelines.

     -   Lifecycle plan: new properties should include a strategy for the lifespan and eventual sunset of the site.

     -   Maintenance plan: new properties need to include a plan for continued maintenance and support after launch.
+This includes planning for major version upgrades of Drupal (i.e. Drupal 9->10)

     -   Designated content manager: new properties need to include a designated content manager within the WRI program or center.